-Last week in a recap of our recent webinar (the first in our new six-part series), we talked about what journalists want from PR pros.
+Last week in a recap of our recent webinar, we talked about what journalists want from PR pros.
 In this week’s webinar, we heard from top PR Pros on how they’re getting the media’s attention and more importantly, how they’re maintaining those relationships that keep the journos coming back for me.

 Read on to hear key takeaways from Tony Morain, VP Communications of Direct Relief, Kelly Brockmeier, Director of PR & Social Media of Wounded Warrior Project, and Vicki Valdez Hafenstein, Associate PR Manager at Kohler Co. on how to tell your story and see incredible results.